 Develop bottom-up cost estimates.
 The consultant will develop capital and operations & maintenance cost estimates for the reference resource based on county location and other local considerations.

 Determine financial and cost escalation parameters.
-The consultant will determine all the parameters needed to calculate the annualized stream of costs and revenues for the CONE value, as well as the assumed economic life of the reference resource.
+The consultant will determine all the parameters needed to calculate the annualized stream of costs for the CONE value, as well as the assumed economic life of the reference resource.
 Such parameters include capital structure (debt to equity ratio), cost of equity, cost of debt, return on equity, tax rates, After-tax Weighted Average Cost of Capital (ATWACC), depreciation rate, and inflation rate.

 SAWG presentation of study input assumptions and parameters.
 The consultant will present at a SAWG meeting the CONE study assumptions and parameters for stakeholder review.
 After a 30-day comment period, the consultant will prepare a response report that addresses the SAWG participants’ comments.